francesco-fiorini/BB84-QuantumSimulator/README.md

 Quantum Key Distribution (QKD) is a method for secure communication that uses quantum mechanics to ensure the privacy of cryptographic keys.
 The BB84 protocol is one of the first and most well-known QKD protocols.
 This implementation demonstrates how QKD can be affected by an intercept-resend attack and incorporates realistic channel noise using Qiskit.

 ## Installation and Usage
 For installation, please refer to the quantum-solver library presented by Daniel Escanez-Exposito in https://github.com/jdanielescanez/quantum-solver.
 The code for this implementation is intended to replace the existing BB84 folder in `quantum-solver/src/crypto`.
-Therefore, it is required to replace the mentioned folder with the current package.
+Therefore, it is required to replace the mentioned folder with the current package bb84.

 ## Features
 - Implementation of the BB84 QKD protocol